2sbsbsb/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Exercise present within the tutorial helped me to understand the concept though I admit that had to go through each section multiple times.
+I put more emphasis to sturcutre my program with more functions rather than writing it as a proecedural program.
+Selecting the threshold values gradients and  channels combination for color and sobel gradient was challenging and though it worked perfectly for project video, it didn't worked for challenging and higher challengers video.
+I will need to revisit my solution so that it works for challenging videos too.